CBUVT

 CBUVT was a proposed CBC Television station that would have operated in Victoria, British Columbia, Canada.
-The station was slated to operate on channel 10, the last VHF assignment in southwestern British Columbia, for which the Canadian Broadcasting Corporation, the provincial government, and commercial interests in Vancouver had all applied in the early 1970s.
+The station was slated to operate on channel 10, the last VHF assignment in southwestern British Columbia, for which the Canadian Broadcasting Corporation (CBC), the provincial government, and commercial interests in Vancouver had all applied in the early 1970s.
 While a transmitter was built and construction on studios nearly completed, a series of federal budget cuts in 1978 prevented the CBC from putting the station into service months before it was set to begin operating, prompting it to surrender the licence the next year.
-The unfinished studio building and channel 10 assignment were later used for other television ventures in the region.
+The unfinished studio building and channel 10 assignment were later used for other television ventures in the region, and Victoria would not have a second locally-based television station until CIVI-TV signed on in 2001.

 1973 application

-In 1956, the Department of Transport reserved channel 10 in Victoria for use by a CBC-owned television system.
+In 1956, the Department of Transport reserved channel 10 in Victoria for use by the CBC.
 However, in 1972, the Canadian Radio and Television Commission (CRTC) announced that it would take applications for third stations to serve communities that could support them, including Toronto, Edmonton and Vancouver.

 By the early 1970s, Victoria was the only provincial capital in Canada that lacked a CBC-owned radio or television station.
 With a filing deadline before the CRTC pending, the CBC tendered an application for a CBC television station to serve Victoria on January 19, 1973.
 At the same time, three applicants—Chako Broadcasting Ltd.; Great Pacific Industries Ltd., owned by Jim Pattison; and West Coast Broadcasting Ltd.—filed to build stations in Vancouver.
-The application contemplated hiring 35 staff and producing five hourlong newscasts per week.
-BCTV, the owner of Victoria's private CBC (and secondary CTV) affiliate, CHEK-TV, supported the application and noted that, were it to be granted, CHEK would become a full CTV affiliate, in line with its sister across Boundary Bay, CHAN-TV in Vancouver.
+The CBC application contemplated hiring 35 staff and producing five hourlong newscasts per week.
+BCTV, the owner of Victoria's private CBC (and secondary CTV) affiliate CHEK-TV, supported the application and noted that, were it to be granted, CHEK would become a full CTV affiliate in line with its sister across Boundary Bay, CHAN-TV in Vancouver.

 The CRTC rejected all of the channel 10 applications, including that of the CBC, on August 10, 1973.
 The CBC did not impress the commission with its programming plans, while the board deemed that the Vancouver applicants failed to "adequately reflect the potential of a rapidly growing city".
 While rejecting the application, the CRTC endorsed "without reservation" the CBC's plans to establish a television station in Victoria and called on the CBC to build such a facility in order to aid recognition of Victoria as the provincial capital.

 The channel 10 allocation continued to be of interest after the CRTC dismissed all of the 1973 applications.
 A 1974 provincial government report written by Barrie Clark, a former Liberal Member of the Legislative Assembly, suggested the establishment of a B.C.
 Communications Authority to operate a province-wide television network with mandatory cable carriage.
 Clark's report also recommended that this authority apply immediately for a channel 10 licence.